ArturoHaru/Gilded-rose-java-arturo/README.md

 I do not claim this is the only correct way as there are multiple right solutions and interpretation for this problem.

 # How did I do?

-- I analized and translated the assignment into data descriptions such as:
+- I analized and translated the assignment into data descriptions in a way that worked for me such as:
 ```
 Items:
     sellIn